GavinJin0501/Spending-Tracker/README.md

 5. as a user, I can view all my spendings in either a specific category or in all categories as a whole, with the ability to: select date range, rank them by date or amount
 6. as a user, I can add, edit, or delete spendings to an existing category

 ## Research Topics

 * (5 points) Integrate user authentication
     * User authentication is the process of determining whehter or not users are who they claim to be
     * By using user authentication, the communication between client and server will be more secure, thus clients' privacy being protected
     * I'm going to be using passport for user authentication
-* (4 points) Perform client side form validation using a JavaScript library
+* (3 points) Perform client side form validation using a JavaScript library
     * Form validation in the client side is to check the form input before it reaches the server
     * By using it, the user can get a response of the correctness of their input as soon as possible; Besides, it also protects the server and the database from malicious/wrong input
-    * I'm going to be using
+    * I'm going to be using jbvalidator
 * (1 point) External API -- Google Chart API
     * API -- application programming interface, is a connection between computers or computer programs.
     * By using API, I can achieve my goals (in this case, drawing charts) more easily and more conconvenient.
     * I'm going to be using Google Chart api to visualization some information on my website.

-10 points total out of 8 required points
+9 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)